Skip to main content

 Provincial Credits Detail

-Saskatchewan offers several unique credits including the refundable Graduate Retention Program (for recent post-secondary graduates earning Saskatchewan income), Low Income Tax Credit (up to $468 per adult), Seniors' Supplement for qualifying seniors, and standard credits for dependents and medical expenses.
+Saskatchewan offers the refundable Graduate Retention Program for recent post-secondary graduates, the Low Income Tax Credit, a Seniors' Supplement, and standard credits for dependants and medical expenses.

 Tax System Highlights